hedmana/pygame-tower-defense/README.md

 # Tower Defense Game - PyGame and PyQt6

 ## Introduction
 In this repository you will find two different tower defense games, one developed with PyGame and one developed with PyQt6.
 I developed these two programs as a final project for a Python course at Aalto University.
-Below you will find a short description of the programs and instructions on how to run them on your computer.

 ## PyGame